Antonio Conte has resigned from his post as Juventus coach, depite signing a one-year contract extension in May, the club have confirmed.

 The coach guided the club to a third consecutive league title last season and seemed to bring an end to the speculation surrounding his future in May when he pledged his future to the club until summer 2015.

-However, the 44-year-old has made an incredible u-turn by handing in his resignation on Tuesday, confirming.
+However, the 44-year-old has made an incredible u-turn by handing in his resignation on Tuesday.

-"I have decided to terminate my contract with Juventus," the coach said in an interview on the club's official website.
+"I have decided to terminate my contract with Juventus," Conte said in an interview on the club's official website.

 "When did I make this decision?
 I have matured with time and my feelings led me to make this choice.
 It may be more difficult to keep winning with Juventus."

-He was then asked if he was interested in going on to take over the Italy national team.
+He was then asked if he was interested in taking over the Italy national team.

 "I’m thinking now of the decision that I have just taken," he replied, before giving a message to the club's fans.